uccser/cs-field-guide/text/en/curriculum-guides/ncea/assessment-guide-level-2-excellence-data-representation-text.md

 # Excellence Guide for Data Representation (2.44) - Text

 This is an excellence level guide for students attempting data representation in digital technologies achievement standard 1.44 (AS91074).
-It is aimed at students going for merit or excellence.
+It is aimed at students aiming for merit or excellence.

-You will need to do one more project in data representation in addition to this one, because the standard requires you to cover two.
-This guide only covers text.
-Note that there is no excellence requirements for data representation -- it only goes up to merit.
+**You will need to do one more project in data representation in addition to this one**, because the standard requires you to cover two types of data.
+This guide covers only text.
+Note that there is no excellence requirement for data representation -- it only goes up to merit.
 This guide is called an excellence guide though to avoid confusion about whether or not it is suitable for students aiming for excellence.

-In order to fully cover the standard, you will also need to have done one more project on data representation, projects covering the three encoding topics up to the achieved level (error control coding, encryption, and compression), and a project covering human computer interaction, and included these in your report.
+In order to fully cover the standard, as well as one more investigation on data representation for another type of data, you will need to do projects covering the three encoding topics up to the achieved level (error control coding, encryption, and compression), follow one of the three coding methods to excellence level, and a project covering human computer interaction, and include these in your report.

 ## Overview

 The topic of Data Representation has the following bullet points in achievement standard 2.44, which this guide covers.

-**Achieved**: "describing ways in which different types of data can be represented using bits" **Merit**: "comparing and contrasting different ways in which different types of data can be represented using bits and discussing the implications"
+**Achieved**: "describing ways in which different types of data can be represented using bits"

+**Merit**: "comparing and contrasting different ways in which different types of data can be represented using bits and discussing the implications"

-This guide focusses on one of the types of data you will need to cover (you will need to cover 2).
+This guide focusses on one of the types of data you will need to cover (you will need to cover two).

 As with all externally assessed reports, you should base your explanations around personalised examples.

 ## Reading from the Computer Science Field Guide

 You should read and work through the interactives in the following sections of the CS Field Guide in order to prepare yourself for the assessed project.
-Note that while you do not need to write about ASCII in this project, it is assumed you have a solid understanding of ASCII.
+Note that while you do not need to write about ASCII in this project; it is assumed you have a solid understanding of ASCII.

 - [Representing whole numbers with Binary](chapters/data-representation.html#representing-whole-numbers-in-binary) - Most other representations are based on binary number representations, so understanding these first is essential.
 You only need to understand the material in this subsection.
-- [Represeting Text](chapters/data-representation.html#text) - You should read this entire section carefully.
+- [Representing Text](chapters/data-representation.html#text) - You should read this entire section carefully.
 It is central to the project.

 ## Project